 In her spare time and to keep fit, Tracey is passionate about learning flamenco dancing.

-Julieann is the Executive Director, Finance and Infrastructure and Chief Financial Officer within the Department for Education and Child Development.
+Julieann is the Deputy Chief Executive, Resources of the Department for Education and Child Development.
 Julieann has over 25 years experience in the South Australian public sector in finance, corporate services and infrastructure roles.
 Julieann also served as a Director of a Credit Union for over 10 years and is on a number of Government Boards and Committees.

 Julieann has extensive experience in master planning and strategic budget and asset management.
 Julieann is a life member and is committed to a successful and sustainable future for Zoos SA.